-The Denver Coliseum became a temporary shelter in the midst of COVID-19 to help alleviate overcrowding and to slow the spraed of the virus.
+The Denver Coliseum became a temporary shelter in the midst of COVID-19 to help alleviate overcrowding and to slow the spread of the virus.

-Other inequities, such as lacking protections in employment, further complicated the virus's impact on the livelihood of the LGBTQ+ community threatening their ability to maintain employment, housing, and safety.
 A study conducted in July of 2020 showed that 63% of LGBTQ+ households have experienced employment loss since the beginning of the pandemic.
-Earlier this year, the Biden administration established a new COVID-19 Health Equity Task Force to address the pandemic's disparate impacts on different demographic groups, including sexual and gender minorities.18
+Earlier this year, the Biden administration established a new COVID-19 Health Equity Task Force to address the pandemic's disparate impacts on different demographic groups, including sexual and gender minorities.